Smart Fats Your Brain Needs

-Fats make up sixty percent of the brain and the nerves that run every system in the body.
+Fats make up 60 percent of the brain and the nerves that run every system in the body.
 So, it stands to reason that the better the fat in the diet, the better the brain.
 So, with all the fat eaten by the average American, why don’t we have more geniuses in this country?
-The average American brain is getting enough fat, but it’s not getting the right kind of fat.
+The average American brain is getting enough fat, but it’s not getting the right kind of fat; smart fats.

 Think of your brain as the master gland that sends chemical messengers throughout the body, telling each organ how to work.
 An important group of these chemical messengers are the prostaglandins (so-called because they were originally discovered in the prostate gland).
 Prostaglandins initiate the body’s self-repair system.
-The body needs two kinds of fat to manufacture healthy brain cells (the message senders) and prostaglandins (the messengers).
-These are omega 6 fatty acids (found in many oils, such as safflower, sunflower, corn, and sesame oils) and omega 3 fatty acids (found in flax, pumpkin seeds and walnuts, and coldwater fish, such as salmon and tuna).
+The body needs two kinds of fat to manufacture healthy brain cells: the message senders and the messengers.
+These are omega 6 fatty acids (found in many oils, such as safflower, sunflower, corn, and sesame oils) and omega 3 fatty acids (found in flax, pumpkin seeds and walnuts, and cold-water fish, such as salmon and tuna).
 The foods from which oil can be extracted are generally the foods highest in essential fatty acids.

 Most important to brain function are the two essential fatty acids, linoleic (or omega 6) and alpha linolenic (or omega 3).
 These are the prime structural components of brain cell membranes and are also an important part of the enzymes within cell membranes that allow the membranes to transport valuable nutrients in and out of the cells.